taskspec/spec/SPEC.md

-# todo-spec: A Universal TODO Annotation Format
+# taskspec: A Universal TODO Annotation Format

 ## 1. Introduction

-`todo-spec` provides a universal, human-readable, and machine-parseable format for annotating TODOs in any text-based environment.
+`taskspec` provides a universal, human-readable, and machine-parseable format for annotating TODOs in any text-based environment.
 This specification standardizes the syntax for capturing metadata such as due dates, assignees, priority, and recurrence within a TODO comment or task item.

 ### 1.1.
 Design Principles